 - First, clean the affected area with a mild soap.
 Doing so will remove any surface oils and other debris that might otherwise clog the pores.

 - Now, take a small of the castor oil on your fingertips.

 - Massage the oil over the affected area.
 The goal is to smoothen the scar tissue and reduce inflammation, if any.
 This process promotes circulation and aids healing.

 - Ensure you don’t apply the oil to open wounds.

-- Repeat the process twice daily.
-You need to wait for a while to notice the results – like a few weeks.
+- Repeat this process twice daily.
+You need to wait for a while, like a few weeks, to notice the results.

-- And yes, you can blot away excess oil on your skin using a cotton ball.
+- You can blot away excess oil on your skin using a cotton ball.

 Jamaican Black Castor Oil Benefits For Hair